Dreambound

 • Certified Medication Technician (CMT): Administers medications under the supervision of a licensed nurse.

-• Patient Care Associate (PCA): Focuses on patient comfort and companionship more than CNAs or PCTs; usually, homecare assistants that help with basic tasks like cleaning, cooking, and laundry for people who need assistance or are homebound.
+• Patient Care Associate (PCA): Focuses on patient comfort and companionship more than CNAs or PCTs; usually, homecare assistants help with basic tasks like cleaning, cooking, and laundry for people who need assistance or are homebound.

 It's important to note that the specific job duties and requirements for each of these specializations may vary depending on the employer and state regulations.
 Additionally, some specializations may require additional education and training beyond the conditions to become a PCT.